First year transition program helps prep for success

 “We are very pleased with the response to Q Success,” says Ann Tierney, Vice-Provost and Dean of Student Affairs.
 “We recognize that first-year is a major transition for students, academically and personally, and we are confident the program can make a significant difference in their ability to work through the challenges and opportunities that are part of university life.”

 Q Success was recommended by the Principal’s Commission on Mental Health and is being funded by an anonymous donor.
-The pilot program is being is being evaluated to assess its effectiveness and impact.
+The pilot program is being evaluated to assess its effectiveness and impact.